maths/moodle-qtype_stack/doc/en/Authoring/Testing.md

  3. Some "invalid" responses, especially if these are syntactically valid expressions.
 E.g. If the answer is an equation such as $y=2x+1$, then $2x+1$ might be invalid if you have chosen the input option "check types".
 Adding a test case is useful to confirm this potential problem is caught by the question.
 Leave the fields empty and the answer note `NULL` to indicate this.
  4. Add a totally incorrect answer.

+Note, if you have used the question level option `simplify:false`, then this option will be respected when you construct your question tests.
+In particular you will need to remember to simplify parts of your expressions.

+E.g. if your question is "what is \(@a@+@b@\)?" where @a@ and @b@ are randomly generated.
+You will need to set the question level option `simplify:false` to prevent the student typing in the sum itself as an answer.
+Then you will probably need separate tests for the expressions `a+b` and `ev(a+b,simp)` to make sure the student hasn't typed in the sum instead of the value of the sum.

 ## Next steps

 When you are done testing a question which uses randomization, you need to [deploy variants](Deploying.md) of the question.